carlosz44/api-rate-limiter/README.md

 ## Running as Standalone

-To run the app standalone without Docker follow the [Redis installation guide](https://redis.io/docs/getting-started/installation/) and start the service, set the envinment variables `CONNECTIONS_LIMIT` and `LIMIT_DURATION_IN_SECONDS` using the `.env.example` file, then run:
+To run the app standalone follow the [Redis installation guide](https://redis.io/docs/getting-started/installation/) and start the service, set the envinment variables `CONNECTIONS_LIMIT` and `LIMIT_DURATION_IN_SECONDS` using the `.env.example` file, then run:

 ```bash
 npm install